Updated - April 5, 2022

 You might not have diabetes now, but do you know the risk factors?

 In 2015, 22% of Canadian adults were pre-diabetic and the number of Canadians suffering from diabetes has increased by 44% in the last 10 years.
 As the leading cause of blindness, kidney problems, and non-trauma amputations, it is important to protect ourselves against diabetes.
 In 2022, almost 6 million Canadians have pre-diabetes.

 But it’s not all bad news, diabetes is often a preventable disease.
 Knowing whether you have normal blood sugar levels is one of the best indicators of risk.
 If your blood sugar levels are high, mindful eating and lifestyle changes can reduce your risk of developing diabetes.

-What is Considered Normal Blood Sugar Levels?
+What Is A Normal Blood Sugar Level in Canada?

-You can measure blood sugar levels with an at-home finger-prick test that gives you an instant reading of the mmol's (millimoles per litre) of sugar per liter of your blood.
+You can measure blood sugar levels with an at-home finger-prick test that gives you an instant reading of the mmol's (millimoles per litre) of sugar per litre of your blood.
 Generally, depending on the time of day and when you last ate, this can vary between 5.0-10mmol/L.

 But what is a normal blood sugar level in Canada?
 Here is a handy blood sugar level chart based on the guidelines by Diabetes Canada: